Email FacebookTwitterMenu burgerClose thin

 Understanding Defined Benefit Plans

 If you’re wondering why a company would do this, decades ago a company could reasonably expect many of its workers to stick around for the duration of their careers.
-In turn, a pension that increased in value the longer you stay with the company helped to keep employees on.
+In turn, a pension that increased in value the longer employees stayed with the company helped to keep employees with their employers.

 Many of today’s remaining defined benefit plans have been “frozen.”
 This means the company is phasing out its retirement plan, though it’s waiting to do so until the enrollees surpass the age requirement.
 In a “soft freeze,” no new employees can join the plan, but workers already participating in it continue to accrue benefits.
 In a “hard freeze,” a company closes the plan to new employees and freezes benefit accrual, too.